Distinguished Professor of Old Testament; Editor of the Denver Journal

 Dr. Hess has authored 9 books, most recently, The Old Testament: A Historical, Theological, and Critical Introduction.
 Other books include volumes on religion (Israelite Religions: A Biblical and Archaeological Survey), ancient Near Eastern subjects (Amarna Personal Names and Names in the Study of Biblical History), Genesis (Studies in the Personal Names of Genesis 1-11), and commentaries on Leviticus, Joshua, and the Song of Songs.
 He has edited or co-edited 33 books, most recently Ancient Israel’s History: An Introduction to Issues and Sources (co-editor B. T. Arnold); Reading Scripture Deeply (co-editor R. Richards); Sacred Ritual: A Study of the West Semitic Ritual Calendars in Leviticus 23 and the Akkadian Text Emar 446 (B. C. Babcock); and commentaries on Septuagint texts such as Baruch and the Epistle of Jeremiah: A Commentary Based on the Texts in Codex Vaticanus (S. A. Adams).
-In addition to several hundred book reviews and dictionary articles, Dr. Hess has published more than 100 scholarly articles in collected essays and journals such as Biblica, Biblical Archaeologist, Bulletin for Biblical Research, Catholic Biblical Quarterly, Themelios,Tyndale Bulletin, Vetus Testamentum, and Zeitschrift fuer die alttestamentliche Wissenschaft.
-Current research projects include commentaries on the books of Genesis and Kings, an Introduction to the Old Testament, Hebrew grammar, and the study of ancient Near Eastern texts related to the Old Testament.
+In addition to several hundred book reviews and dictionary articles, Dr. Hess has published more than 100 scholarly articles in collected essays and journals such as Biblica, Biblical Archaeologist, Bulletin for Biblical Research, Catholic Biblical Quarterly, Themelios,Tyndale Bulletin, Vetus Testamentum, and Zeitschrift für die alttestamentliche Wissenschaft.
+Current research projects include commentaries on the books of Genesis and Kings, an Introduction to the Old Testament, Israelite Religions, and the study of ancient Near Eastern texts related to the Old Testament.

 Areas of Academic Interest and Research

-Editing the Denver Journal: An Online Review of Current Biblical and Theological Studies; Editing the Bulletin for Biblical Research and the BBR Supplement Series; Co-Editing the Septuagint Commentary Series.
-Additional research interests include method of Old Testament exegesis, Hebrew grammar, ancient Near Eastern languages and biblical backgrounds, biblical archaeology, 1 & 2 Kings, Job, and literacy in biblical times.
+Editing the Denver Journal: An Online Review of Current Biblical and Theological Studies; Editing the BBR Supplement Series; Co-Editing the Septuagint Commentary Series.
+Additional research interests include method of Old Testament exegesis, Hebrew grammar, ancient Near Eastern languages and biblical backgrounds, biblical archaeology, 1 & 2 Kings, and literacy in biblical times.